brandisher/openshift-and-gotemplates-workshop/README.md

 * We added a container count metric using the `len` function.
 * We simplified our `labels` template by using the `print` function.
 * See `./lesson7.gotemplate` for the end result of what your template should look like.

+---
+### Beyond the Workshop
+At this point, the above workshop has covered most of what you'd need to know in order to be proficient in using gotemplates.
+The next part of this workshop will be covering specific use cases where gotemplates can be used to facilitate with cluster operation and interrogation.
+The use cases will cover more advanced gotemplate writing like chaining functions, deeper logic, and operationalizing gotemplates.
+The use case sections are not designed in any particular order and can be used atomically.